Regional TV: Colour to Digital

 Regional operators saw the threat to localism if they aggregated and objected to the proposal.
 Until that time, regional television was enjoying a prosperous period in which profits were reinvested into the stations in the form of local productions, generating local employment.
 A case in point was CTC 7, then owned by Kerry Stokes:

 Tasmania aggregated on 30 April 1994 with the Launceston-based station affiliating with both 7 and 10, as the Hobart-based station affiliated with 9.
-Aggregation was not initially implemented in Western Australia, South Australia or the Northern Territory because the coverage area was too widespread and/or the population being insufficient to support three commercial stations.
+Aggregation was not initially implemented in Western Australia, South Australia or the Northern Territory because of the coverage area being too widespread or the population being insufficient to support three commercial stations.
 Some markets received supplementary licences.

 Gradually, as predicted by the regional operators, the stations reduced their production of local programs in favour of networked programming from their affiliated metropolitan operators.
 This led to the loss of identity of what once were local stations, and meant:

 '… everything which was done in the past to ensure that stations were local and not under the control of metropolitan interests is to be undone and those things for which we fought so strongly against Packer and Henderson a quarter of a century ago now mean nothing' - GK Barlin, 25 Years of an Almost Impossible Dream (1987, Chapter 17)

 Also at this time, the small regional networks formed in the late 1970s and early 1980s began to buy stations in aggregated markets to form larger regional networks, each affiliated with a metropolitan network.
 Regional networks WIN (9), Prime (7) and Southern Cross Broadcasting (10) began to brand themselves in each market and also took the on-air branding of their affiliated network, furthering the loss of local identity.
 NBN was the exception, with the station affiliating with 9 but remaining independent.